Muscles of the foot: want to learn more about it?

 Lastly, the fourth group are the dorsal muscles of the foot.
 As their name suggests, they are located on the dorsal aspect of the foot and include only two muscles: the extensor digitorum brevis, extensor hallucis brevis muscles.

 Watch the video below to find out more about the muscles of the foot.

 Check out the videos below to find out more about each individual muscle group of the foot.

 Take a quiz

-If you have watched our video about the muscles of the foot, you can now take our quiz and test what you have learned.
+If you have watched the videos on the muscles of the foot, you can now take the quiz below to test what you have learned.